angelcruz07/SystemsEngineering/astroplate/src/content/homepage/english/-index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter Template You Need To Start Your Astro Project"
+  title: "Computer Systems Engineering"
-  content: "Astroplate is a free starter template built with Astro and TailwindCSS, providing everything you need to jumpstart your Astro project and save valuable time."
+  content: "Hi!, I am a student of computer systems engineering and I have created this website to share my notes and projects of the career."
   image: "/images/banner.png"
   button:
     enable: true